A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

 When we time-evolve a generic atypical initial state in a chaotic system, it thermalises, meaning that it becomes indistinguishable from other typical states in the ensemble, if we only use simple macroscopic observables.
 One definition of a coarse-grained state is the maximum entropy density matrix consistent with those observables.

-In this section, we will explore different coarse-graining maps of exact time-evolved density matrices: \bne \rho(t) \mapsto \overline{\rho(t)}. \ene All of these will be quantum channels: completely positive, trace-preserving (CPTP) linear maps. \footnote{Except for the maximal ignorance principle discussed in Sec.~\ref{sec:ensembles_of_density_matrices}, which is CPTP but not linear. } Some but not all will involve averaging over ensembles, such as a set of CFT data, Hamiltonians, or density matrices.

-How do we know if $\overline{\rho} \approx \rho_{\textrm{bulk}}$?
+Our central task is to find coarse-graining maps for which $\overline{\rho}$ matches the semiclassical bulk state $\rho_{\textrm{bulk}}$.
 We will focus on matching the mixedness of the states, as this is at the core of the tension with unitarity.
 In the semiclassical bulk description for the time evolution of our state~\eqref{eq:initial_state}, if the two particles collide to form a small AdS black hole, it will eventually evaporate to form a gas of mixed state Hawking radiation, \footnote{The final stage of the black hole's evaporation, when the horizon is Planckian, is outside the regime of validity of the gravitational EFT.
-Our only assumption is that the final stage does not purify the earlier radiation, i.e. there is no high-entropy remnant.} as shown in Fig.~\ref{fig:IntroFig}.
+Our only assumption is that the final stage does not purify the earlier radiation, i.e. there is no high-entropy remnant.} as depicted in Fig.~\ref{fig:IntroFig}.
 In this figure, we show the expected bulk entropy based on the existence of an apparent horizon.
-It combines the entropy associated to the apparent horizon with that of a thermal gas in the bulk.
-However, one can also imagine other bulk coarse-graining maps based on different bulk quantities and which capture thermalization in a more continuous way, as expected from e.g. \cite{BalBer112,BalBer11}, For a given coarse-graining map, if we do have a faithful match $\overline{\rho} \approx \rho_{\textrm{bulk}}$, then $\overline{\rho(t)}$ should evolve to a mixed state on a timescale set by the formation and evaporation of the black hole.
+It combines the entropy associated with the apparent horizon with that of a thermal gas in the bulk.
+However, one can also imagine other bulk coarse-graining maps based on different bulk quantities and which capture thermalisation in a more continuous way, as expected from e.g. \cite{BalBer112,BalBer11}, For a given coarse-graining map, if we do have a faithful match $\overline{\rho} \approx \rho_{\textrm{bulk}}$, then $\overline{\rho(t)}$ should evolve to a mixed state on a timescale set by the formation and evaporation of the black hole.